erikdstock/roses/README.md

 For more context and alternatives, see [Related Projects](#related-projects)

+### I already know what this stuff is.

+TLDR:

+- Roses keeps all responsive styles in an `rx` prop using `@styled-system/css`.
+- Simple components can be styled in the theme directly under the `componentStyles` and `variants` keys- use the `withStyleProps()` HOC which will first apply any `componentStyles` you've defined and add `rx` and `variant` props.
+- More complex components can be defined like any other `emotion` component in the context of a `styled-system` theme.
+- Good type support.

 ### Motivation

 `roses` began as work on a design system for my own use- an extension of `rebass` using `styled-components` to build a library of reusable, themable components.
 Over time (and having never built a design system on my own) a couple pain points crept in: